futuretap/InAppSettingsKit/README.md

 Toggle style
 ------------
 `PSToggleSwitchSpecifier` switches use a `UISwitch` by default.
-By specifying the option `IASKToggleStyle` = `Checkmark`, checkmarks are displayed for selected keys and nothing for unselected keys.
+By specifying the option `IASKToggleStyle` = `Checkmark`, checkmarks are displayed for selected keys.

 Variable font size